The Ultimate Guide to Lake Myvatn

 Viti Crater in Krafla Volcano

 Two craters in Iceland go by the name Viti, one by Krafla in the Lake Myvatn region and another by Askja in the Highlands of East Iceland.
-Both Krafla and Askja are some of the most well-known volcanoes in Iceland and are an impressive sight to see.
+Both Krafla and Askja are some of the most well-known volcanoes in Iceland and are impressive sights to see.
 Both Viti lakes are located at the bottom of a crater by each of the central volcanoes.

 The water in Viti by Krafla is of a stunning aqua-blue color, sometimes in shades of green.
 In winter, it is often surrounded by snow despite the hot geothermal areas nearby.
 It is located a short distance north of Namaskard.